netdata/netdata/collectors/ebpf.plugin/README.md

 ### `[service name]`

-Netdata uses the list of services in `/etc/services` to plot network connections charts.
+Netdata uses the list of services in `/etc/services` to plot network connection charts.
 If this file does not contain the name for a particular service you use in your infrastructure, you will need to add it to the `[service name]` section.

 For example, Netdata's default port (`19999`) is not listed in `/etc/services`.
-To associate that port with the Netdata service in network connections charts, and thus see the name of the service instead of its port, define it:
+To associate that port with the Netdata service in network connection charts, and thus see the name of the service instead of its port, define it:

 ```conf
 [service name]